RazYahkovnia/GitMaster/README.md

 2. Right-click → Cherry-pick
 3. Auto-conflict detection guides you

+### 🏗️ "Work on a hotfix while in the middle of a feature"
+1. Worktrees → Click **+**
+2. Name folder "hotfix-login" and branch "hotfix/login-bug"
+3. Click the folder icon to open a new window
+4. Fix bug in isolation without touching your current work
+5. Close window and remove worktree when done

 ## 💻 System Requirements

 - **Git** installed and in your PATH